 - A brief description (no more than 3 pages, using 1-inch margins, 1.5 line spacing, and Arial 12-point font) of the dissertation project and how the time abroad will be spent

 - OPTIONAL: A bibliography (no more than 1 page)

-- A proposed budget outlining how travel funds will be spent (no more than 1 page)
+- A proposed budget outlining how all travel funds, both the $2,000 travel stipend and the academic year stipend provided to support long-term research abroad, will be spent (no more than 1 page)